sparkfabrik/archlinux-ansible-provisioner/INSTALLATION.md

 |
 - @ (Subvolume - It will be the current /)
 - @home (Subvolume - it will be the current /home)
-- @snapshots (Subvolume -  It will contain the root snaphosts)
+- @snapshots (Subvolume -  It will contain the root snapshots)
-- @home.snapshots (Subvolume -  It will contain the home directories snaphosts)
+- @home.snapshots (Subvolume -  It will contain the home directories snapshots)
 ```

 I don't know if this layout is the best choice, but AFAIK this is the simplest